edanzer/rent-multiplier/README.md

 # Calculating Gross Rent Multipliers

+**Note this project is still very much in development, not fully functional.**

 This project takes data from Zillow on home values and rental prices and uses it to calculate gross rent multipliers.

 A gross rentiplier is simply Monthly Rent / Home Value.
 It is a common ratio used to evaluate the likely cash returns on rental real estate.
 All things equal, the higher the gross rent multiplier, the higher the cash returns.